 1010 Glenn Ferry Drive East Bend, NC 27018

-Custom built home by Karl Stimpson Builders, Inc. This traditional colonial brick home offers all the craftsmanship and attention to detail expected from a builder’s personal home.
-The gourmet kitchen features beautiful cherry cabinets, Corian countertops, and Bob Timberlake cherry butcher block island.
-The living room boasts a masonry fireplace and stunning built-in cabinetry for housing tv and audio receivers.
-The laundry room is spacious enough for enjoying crafts/sewing, as well as ample space for your laundry needs.
-The sunroom makes an exceptional space for a home office that overlooks the peaceful, scenic backyard.
-Second stairway leads to the guest suite on the second floor.
-Upstairs bedrooms are spacious with ample storage.
-The finished basement offers a workout/flex room, hobby/craft room, and large storage area.
-Large unfinished workshop space in the basement with direct access outside.
-This home has so much to offer, low taxes, and just minutes from Lewisville and Hwy 421.
-Definitely a must see!
+Custom built home by Karl Stimpson Builders, Inc. This traditional, colonial brick home offers all the craftsmanship & attention to detail expected from a builder’s personal home.
+Located right outside of Forsyth County, you are less than 5 min to Lewisville & 12 min to downtown WS & all its amenities.
+Features gourmet kitchen, cherry cabinets, Corian countertops, & Bob Timberlake cherry butcher block island.
+Living room boasts masonry fireplace & stunning built-in cabinetry.
+Spacious laundry room for enjoying crafts/sewing w/ample space for your laundry needs.
+Sunroom, enhanced by natural light, is perfect for a home office & overlooks the peaceful, scenic backyard.
+Second stairway leads to the guest suite.
+Upstairs bedrooms are spacious w/ample storage.
+Finished basement offers workout/flex room, hobby/craft room, & large storage area.
+Large unfinished workshop space w/direct access outside.
+So much to offer-peacefulness & scenery of the countryside, low taxes, & min to Hwy 421.

 Community - Triad Region